terrancehah/whole-ios/docs/app-roadmap.md

 ---

-## Step 7: Widget Development — ⏳ IN PROGRESS
+## Step 7: Widget Development — ✅ COMPLETED (2025-04-18)
 **Objective:** Deliver quotes directly to users’ lock screen/standby.
-- Set up `QuoteWidget.swift` and `WidgetEntry.swift` using WidgetKit to display daily bilingual quotes.
-- Widget should be available to all users (not a premium feature).
-- Widget will display a random quote each day (no category selection for MVP).
-- [Future] If widget theming/customization is desired, reuse the existing `AppTheme` and `ThemeManager` logic for consistency with the main app.
--     - Premium gating for advanced widget themes can mirror the main app's logic (e.g., only default theme for free users, all themes for premium users).
+- Widget displays the quote most recently shown on the main interface.
+- Logic implemented in `QuoteListView.swift` to save the currently displayed quote to App Group UserDefaults whenever the user swipes or launches the app.
+- Widget reads this value and updates accordingly.
--     - Store widget theme preferences in a shared location (e.g., UserDefaults with App Group) for access by both app and widget.
+- Ensures a consistent and familiar experience between app and widget.
-- Ensure the widget design is minimal, readable, and matches the app's visual style.
-**Outcome:** Quotes appear on lock/standby screens as designed, with a consistent experience for all users.
-Advanced widget customization can be added in the future as a premium feature.
+- All technical details and code comments updated for maintainability.
+**Outcome:** Widget and app remain in sync, and the integration is robust for MVP.

 ---